Toyota, Mazda announce $1.6 billion plant for Huntsville, Alabama

 U.S. states covet auto assembly plants because they typically pay above-average wages and spin off jobs at suppliers and service companies.
 Southern states have been home to the majority of new auto production by German and Asian automakers.
 These states generally have good transportation infrastructure, business-friendly regulators and anti-union politicians.

-Reporting by David Shepardson; Additional reporting by Bernie Woodall; Editing by David Gregorio and Leslie Adler
+Reporting by David Shepardson; Additional reporting by Bernie Woodall; Editing by David Gregorio, Leslie Adler and Edwina Gibbs